SALT-NLP/SUBS/README.md

 This repo contains codes for the following paper:

-*Jingfeng Yang, Le Zhang, Diyi Yang* SUBS: Subtree Substitution for Compositional Semantic Parsing.
+*Jingfeng Yang, Le Zhang, Diyi Yang.* SUBS: Subtree Substitution for Compositional Semantic Parsing.
 (NAACL' 2022)

 If you would like to refer to it, please cite the paper mentioned above.